-When the sensors in your system aren’t giving the correct readings, it can prevent your engine from running the way it should.
+When your system’s sensors aren’t giving the correct readings, it can prevent your engine from running the way it should.
 The P0106 code tells you there’s a problem with your manifold absolute pressure sensor.

 Problems with the MAP sensor can cause serious drivability issues, including backfires.
 The good news is there are some easy steps you can take to diagnose and repair P0106.
 Read on below to learn more.